 Implementation of the recommended TSM measures within each of the three categories collectively would be expected to result in a more efficient and safer transportation system.
-The implementation of the TSM recommendations of the Final Plan will necessarily require the cooperation and coordination of multiple public (State, areawide, county, and local) and private entities.
-A more detailed description of the specific measures (recommendations 4.1 to 4.12) are provided in Chapters I and II of Volume III.
-Table III-5 identifies the entities and their roles with regard to implementing the transportation system management recommendations of the plan.
+The implementation of the TSM recommendations of VISION 2050 will necessarily require the cooperation and coordination of multiple public (State, areawide, county, and local) and private entities.
+A more detailed description of the specific measures (Recommendations 4.1 to 4.12) are provided in Chapter 1 of this volume.
+Table 3.5 identifies the entities and their roles with regard to implementing the TSM recommendations of VISION 2050.